scalalandio/chimney/docs/docs/cookbook.md

 requiring an opt-in.

-Chimney's defaults for (good) historical reasons mix these 2 modes (and one more, which will describe in a moment), but it also allows you to selectively use these imports
+Chimney's defaults for (good) historical reasons mix these 2 modes (and one more, which will describe in a moment), but (_due to popular demand_) it also allows you to selectively use these imports

 !!! example